LinhHC/tictactoe-ai/README.md

 state is reached.
 Every terminal state is marked with either (-1), (0) or (+1).

 ![image of minimax in tic tac toe](data/minimax.png)

+## Inspiration
+The application and the pictures used in the README are based on the online course "CS50’s Introduction to Artificial Intelligence with Python".